ramon-astudillo/vimbox/README.md

 ### v0.0.3

-* Optional encription on the Dropbox side
+* Optional encryption on the Dropbox side
-    - `vimbox -e /logs/private.log` to encript with password
+    - `vimbox -e /logs/private.log` to encrypt with password
     - Once created, file works as any other file
-    - Display unencripted names locally with `vimbox ls`, in red.
+    - Display unencrypted names locally with `vimbox ls`, in red.
     - Password not visible during input

 * Fancy colored outputs print()s